MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostcollectionschema-clearelementschema-property.md

 ---
 title: "IAppHostCollectionSchema::ClearElementSchema Property"
 ms.date: "10/07/2016"
-description: The IApp Host Collection Schema Clear Element Schema Property gets the schema for the element that will be used to clear all items from the collection. ms.assetid: 26ff0624-64ae-f45e-8ec1-39104ee5deb4
+description: The IAppHostCollectionSchema ClearElementSchema property gets the schema for the element that will be used to clear all items from the collection. ms.assetid: 26ff0624-64ae-f45e-8ec1-39104ee5deb4
 ---
 # IAppHostCollectionSchema::ClearElementSchema Property